CWE-502: Insecure Deserialization - Java

 - Allowlists expected classes and rejects everything else.

-readObject()before they run. - Applies to the full object graph, including nested types.
+readObject()/readResolve()before they process attacker-controlled state. - Applies to the full object graph, including nested types.

 - Stops gadget chains by preventing dangerous types.